top of page

 Buying Seed Potatoes

 When looking for potatoes to plant, don't look in the grocery store.
 Instead, look for certified disease-resistant varieties from your local garden center or nursery.
-These potatoes will produce buds (aka "eyes") from which the plant will sprout and grow: best to be sure that the seed potato you are buying as plenty of buds.
-Seed potatoes can be planted whole or cut into pieces, each piece with at least 2 or 3 buds.
+These potatoes will produce buds (aka "eyes") from which the plant will sprout and grow: best to be sure that the seed potato you are buying has plenty of buds.
+Seed potatoes can be planted whole or cut into pieces, and each piece should have at least 2 or 3 buds.
 Seed potatoes can be found in bulk (sold by the pound) or sold as a predetermined amount in a box or bag.

 Potato Varieties